• Home

 Recipe Variations

 • Cheese Lovers: Craving a cheesy green bean casserole?
-This southern green bean casserole has Velveeta cheese and a Ritz cracker topping.
+This cheesy green bean casserole has Velveeta cheese and a Ritz cracker topping.
 It's equally delicious yet totally different and oh so lovable!

-• Mushroom Lovers: Add a cup of sautéed fresh mushrooms to boost that earthy flavor.
+• Mushroom Lovers: Add 1 cup of sautéed fresh mushrooms to boost that earthy flavor.

-• Cajun Style: Sprinkle in Cajun seasoning or add a diced bell pepper with the green onions for a South Louisiana flair.
+• Cajun Style: Add a pinch of cayenne pepper for a South Louisiana flair.

-Drained canned beans added to the bottom of the slow cooker.
+Drained green beans in the bottom of the crockpot.

-1. Lay drained green beans in the bottom of your crock pot.
+Photo 1: Lay drained green beans in the bottom of your crockpot.

-Soups, green onions, milk, soy sauce, garlic, and pepper added to the green beans then mixed together in the slow cooker.
+The soups, green onions, soy sauce, garlic, and pepper added to the green beans and blended together.

-2. Blend the soups, green onions, milk, soy sauce, garlic, and pepper.
+Photo 2: Blend the soups, green onions, soy sauce, garlic, and pepper.
 Add to beans.

 Green bean casserole cooking in the crockpot with the lid askew during the last 30 minutes so that the onions won't get soggy.